sictweb/bti425-2020/notes/week07-in-class.md

 > Source: [Post by Todd Motto](https://toddmotto.com/classes-vs-interfaces-in-typescript)

 In terminal, create a source code file named `dataModelClasses.ts` (in the `src/app` folder obviously).
+We will use this source code file to hold interfaces and classes for ALL data model classes in our app.

 Open and study the shape of the responses from your web service.
 Open the new file for editing.
 Carefully write the interface code that describes the shape of one "person" object.
 It will look something like this:

 ```ts
 export interface Person {